 As seen earlier, plaster finishing reacts with impurities in the salt leading to stains.
 Thus, consider resurfacing your pool with another material.
 You can use quartz, ceramic tile, and glass tile.
 This way, you prevent stains from occurring in your pool.
 These finishing materials are more costly than plaster.
 Nonetheless, they cut down on your maintenance procedures.

 Ultimately, gunite pools can accommodate salt water chlorinators.
 However, it would be best if you avoid using plaster as your finishing material.
 Also, invest in pure salt if the interior surface of your pool is plaster.
 Your gunite pool can develop stains on the plaster in the presence of salt water.
 So, change the finish material or use raw salt.
-As a result, you will enjoy the numerous benefits that come with a salt water chlorinator.
+As a result, you will enjoy the numerous benefits that come with using a salt water chlorinator and owning a salt water pool.

 Powered by BetterDocs